 Tip #1 Shop Around

 Taking the time to shop around can certainly be worth your while when it comes to getting the best prices on holiday accommodation.
 Search the web for deals and discounts on group bookings, or look for the best voucher codes and discounts such as these Pestana deals and offers on a range of great family-friendly hotels around the world.
+You can also find some great voucher codes for hotels, cottages and flights on dealsdaddy.co.uk.
 Don’t forget to check out cashback sites, too – even if you can’t get a reduction on the amount you pay for your accommodation you may still be able to earn a percentage of the money that you pay back.

 Tip #2 Kids Deals

 Many hotel and resort chains around the world will offer attractive deals for families, such as allowing younger children to go free, or special deals for families with two adults and 2-3 children.
 Check out what’s available in the locations that you’re considering visiting with your family.
 Popular package holiday providers are often offering deals and discounts for those travelling with young children, so it’s certainly worth looking to see if you can make any savings.
 But, don’t always assume that your package holiday will automatically be cheaper, even with a discount applied.
 It’s certainly worth looking into the price of booking flights and accommodation separately to see how it compares.